CogentRoleplayCommunity/FogentRoleplay/src/CoreRules/CombatRules/WeaponClasses.md

 ## Weapon Class Combat Skills

 A weapon class combat skill covers the use of a particular weapon class.
-For instance, the "Crossbow" Weapon Combat Skill covers the use of "Hand Crossbow", "Light Crossbow", and "Heavy Crossbow".
+For instance, the "Medium Melee" Weapon Combat Skill covers the use of "Medium Hafted", "Medium Sword", and "Medium Spear.

 ## Optional: Hardcore Weapon Class Combat Skills

 If you feel that the normal weapon class combat skills are too broad, and you are instead looking for more granular skills, you may instead choose to use sub-categories within the Weapon Classes as your Weapon Classes.
-For instance, instead of gaining "Crossbow" as a Weapons Class Combat Skill, a character would instead gain "Hand Crossbow".
+For instance, instead of gaining "Medium Melee" as a Weapons Class Combat Skill, a character would instead gain "Medium Sword".

 ## Governing Attributes for Weapon Combat Skills